 Here’s the thing.
 And this is true for all Americans.
 If you don’t stand for the Constitution, you stand for arbitrary law.
 It’s as simple as that.
 There is no grey area.
 There either is a limit to federal government power, or there is not.
 It can’t go both ways.
 Law cannot sort of be arbitrary or partially Constitutional.

-As American citizens, we can’t demand law that is unconstitutional and expect for our government to also follow the Constitution.
+As American citizens, we can’t demand for government to write law that is unconstitutional and expect for our government to also follow the Constitution.
 One step outside of the Constitution and there is no limit to federal power anymore, so the government may as well go all out.

 Make sure you are fully established in this simple reality so that when you challenge others with it, you do not falter.

-This is key.
+I already mentioned this and now I’ll delve deeper because it’s key.
 Exposing and removing fallacious assumptions is perhaps your greatest weapon, otherwise you are left wallowing in the muck of opinion and emotion.
-I’ll help you understand what I mean by stepping through my own response to something Bernie said during the democratic debate on Tuesday night.
+I’ll help you understand what I mean by stepping through my own response to something Bernie Sanders said during a democratic debate.

 At one point, Sanders said: